 The Shared Schoolyard Project was revamped under the leadership of District 2 Supervisor Mark Farrell, who has led in the fundraising efforts for the project, Mayor Ed Lee, Interim Superintendent Myong Leigh, the San Francisco Unified School District, San Francisco’s Recreation and Parks Department, San Francisco’s Department of Public Works, San Francisco Police Department, and 311 to increase more open space for our children and families to play and gather.

-Currently, 40 public schools citywide are enrolled in the Shared Schoolyard Project.
+Currently, over 40 public schools citywide are enrolled in the Shared Schoolyard Project.
 The Shared Schoolyard Project is working to enroll all of San Francisco’s public schools, so that every child and family in San Francisco can have a clean and safe place to play and gather on the weekends.

 Enrolling your school in the Shared Schoolyard Project provides so much more than just an open schoolyard for a place to build community.